Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Related work

-\textbf{Comparison and connection with GANs.}~ On the one hand, there are some efforts that aim to address the inability of GANs to provide sensible energy estimates for samples.
+GANs are state-of-the-art models for image generation, but lack in providing density estimate.
+On the one hand, there are some efforts that aim to address the inability of GANs to provide sensible energy estimates for samples.
 The energy-based GANs (EBGAN) \cite{ebgan} proposes to view the discriminator as an energy function by designing an auto-encoder discriminator.
 The recent work in \cite{Dai2017CalibratingEG} connects \cite{ebgan} and \cite{Kim2016DeepDG}, and show another two approximations for the entropy term.
 However, it is known that as the generator converges to the true data distribution, the GAN discriminator converges to a degenerate uniform solution.
 This basically afflicts the GAN discriminator to provide density information, though there are some modifications.
 In contrast, our inclusive-NRFs, unlike GANs, naturally provide (unnormalized) density estimate, which is examined with GMM synthetic experiments and anomaly detection benchmarking experiments.
-Moreover, none of the above energy-related GAN studies examine their methods or models for SSL, except in EBGAN which performs moderately.

 On the other hand, there are interesting connections between inclusive-NRFs and GANs, as elaborated in Appendix \ref{sec:connection-NRF-GAN}.
 When interpreting the potential function $u_\theta(x)$ as the critic in Wasserstein GANs \cite{arjovsky2017wasserstein}, inclusive-NRFs seem to be similar to Wasserstein GANs.
 A difference is that in optimizing $\theta$ in inclusive-NRFs, the generated samples are further revised by taking finite-step-gradient of $u_\theta(x)$ w.r.t. $x$.
 However, the critic in Wasserstein GANs can hardly be interpreted as an unnormalized log-density.
 Thus strictly speaking, inclusive-NRFs are not GAN-like.
+From a different perspective, another interesting connection between kernel exponential family and MMD-GANs \cite{li2017mmd} is found in \cite{altun2006unifying,dai2018kernel}.